Guideline for applications for authorisation of clinical trials of medicinal products in humans

 - When the trial ends in Denmark

-These changes do not require the approval of the Danish Health and Medicines Authority.
+These changes do not require the approval of the Danish Medicines Agency.

-The sponsor must inform the Danish Health and Medicines Authority immediately if suspected unexpected serious adverse reactions (SUSARs) occur during the trial, cf. the Danish Medicines Act section 89(2)(i).
+The sponsor must inform the Danish Medicines Agency immediately if suspected unexpected serious adverse reactions (SUSARs) occur during the trial, cf. the Danish Medicines Act section 89(2)(i).

 The definitions are as follows, cf. the Executive Order on clinical trials: